vglptr/webgl-heightmap/README.md

 # webgl-heightmap
 Learning webgl by generating 3D terrain from heightmap image.
-This project takes a 100x100 pixel png image and generates a 3D terrain out of it.
+This project takes a 100x100 pixel png image and generates a 3D terrain off of it.

 ## Technologies used
 * JS ES6